 OK, first, I have to stop you for a second, and tell you something.
 This movie, and its original novel, have had collegiate level, yay, even doctoral level, papers written about it.
 Papers that utilize words and phrases like restorative nostalgia, anti-mimetic polemic, and the like, while deconstructing Proust, Freud, and Nietzsche, while grappling with ideas in the space of transhistorical utopian reconstructions.
 Yeah.
 I just typed that.
 But trust me – it’ll be worth it and will be a blast to discuss, because this movie is a complete, 100% jump ball.
 It could mean ANYTHING.
 And it was a blast to watch at the same time.
 You guys have GOT to watch this movie.

 Don’t believe me, here’s a trailer – but do us all a collective favor, and don’t watch it.
 The trick for you, right now, probably will be finding a place to watch the movie.
-The only place I am seeing it right now is over on UK’s Amazon.
-Hopefully it will get a wider release, because this movie has got to get some love.
-It’s so good.
+The only place I am seeing it right now is over at these online streaming locations:

 Now, before we start walking through this brain-frack of a movie – I need you to do a little mental calisthenics.
 Look out the window, take a deep breath…and then exhale.
 Because this one is going to be crazy.
 OK?